nramenta/clio/README.md

 ```

 The PID file is an ordinary text file with the process ID as its only content.
+It will be created by the library automatically if it doesn't exist.
+It is
-It is highly recommended to put a call to `sleep` to ease the system load.
+highly recommended to put a call to `sleep` to ease the system load.

 ### Daemon::kill($pid, $delete = false)